 \begin{definition} We set

-to denote the stable $\infty$-category of even $\MU$-synthetic spectra.
+to denote the stable $\infty$-category of (even $\MU$-based) synthetic spectra.
 We use the notation

-to denote graded modules over the associated graded $\gr^*_{\ev}(\bS))$ of the even filtration on $\bS$. \end{definition}
+to denote graded modules over the associated graded $\gr^*_{\ev}(\bS)$ of the even filtration on $\bS$. \end{definition}

-In what follows, we will typically drop the descriptions ``even'' and ``$\MU$'' and simply speak of \emph{synthetic spectra}.
-Since we will take this perspective on synthetic spectra, we allow ourselves to talk about the associated graded and the underlying object of such an object, without further explanation.
+In what follows, we will typically drop the descriptions ``even'' and ``$\MU$-based'' and simply speak of \emph{synthetic spectra}.
+Since we will take this perspective on synthetic spectra, we allow ourselves to talk about the associated graded and the underlying object of a synthetic spectrum, without further explanation.
 Note that the even filtration on any spectrum is an example of a synthetic spectrum.
 Since the even filtration on the sphere spectrum is a filtered $\bE_\infty$-ring, the category of synthetic spectra is a closed symmetric monoidal category.
-The even filtration on $\bS$ is evidently the unit for the monoidal structure, and because of this we will often speak of the even filtration on $\bS$ as the \emph{synthetic sphere spectrum} and denote it by
+The even filtration on the sphere spectrum is evidently the unit for the monoidal structure, and because of this we will often speak of $\fil_{\mathrm{ev}}^*(\bS)$ as the \emph{synthetic sphere spectrum} and denote it by

 Similar to our notation for the synthetic sphere spectrum, the even filtration on $\bZ$ will also be denoted $\bZ^{\syn}$.
 Since~$\bZ$ is already even, the even filtration on $\bZ$ is just equivalent to the double--speed Postnikov filtration on $\bZ$, which is itself just the trivial filtration on $\bZ$.
 That is